Catherine, what's your job?

 Is Get Set Go English a new company?

-Yes and No. I've been teaching English for 11 years and been self-employed for 10 years.
+Yes and No. I've been teaching English for 11 years and been self-employed for 10 years (albeit with a couple of other side lines in the beginning).
 I've worked with many different teachers, schools, and businesses during my teaching career and have learnt a lot along the way.
-The brand and social media presence you see today was developed during the Covid pandemic to allow students to find me online when face-to-face teaching was not possible.
-For 2 years, I pooled resources with another English teacher and we called ourselves Get English.
-I then became Get Set Go English when I went solo again in 2022.

 You used to work at another school, didn't you?

 Yes.
 As well as my own courses, I've taught at and delivered courses on behalf of other schools too, including Brasshouse Language Centre, Birmingham; Severnvale Academy, Shrewsbury; and Youth Exchange Service, Shropshire.
-I've taught at schools in the UK and abroad, and I've taught ages from 3-83 and students of more than 50 different nationalities.
-My husband and I have also been hosting students in our home for over 10 years.
-Sometimes I forget where I've met students, but I rarely forget names and never forget faces.

 You changed your job completely, didn't you?

 Yes.
 After I graduated, I worked in the manufacturing industry as a business analyst and later in HR.
 This experience gave me the expertise I use today in my corporate training courses and business English lessons.
-It also gave me many of the transferrable administrative skills I use every day to run my business, and I learnt a lot about managing a team too.
-Plus, I had my first taste of teaching whilst working in this industry through the training courses that I delivered.
+It also gave me many of the transferable administrative skills I use every day to run my business, and I learnt a lot about managing a team too.

 How do students find you?